christineywang/product-catalogue/README.md

 <br>

-After your space is prepared, click on _Get started_ and welcome to your new space!
+After your space is prepared, click on _Get started_ and...welcome to your new space!
 Take a look around and click into the different sections to see your content model, content, and media files.
 Your content model is where you will create different content types and each entry you create will use one of your content types as a template.
 Don't worry if this is still confusing to you&mdash;it will make sense once you see some content rendered on your web page.

 Now that your space is set up, let's connect Contentful to our web project files.
 We will be using starter code (for our make-believe online store) and because we are taking the path of least resistance, you will not need to install any packages or run code in the command line in order to view your sample web page.
 All you need are these three files on your computer (download the starter code here):